IN THIS ARTICLE

 Traditionally, research analysts were largely employed within the economic sector and worked almost exclusively with financial data.
 But with advances in technology, massive amounts of data are generated in nearly every field.
 This means that research analysts are widely sought-after in industries ranging from advertising to pharmaceuticals.
 Some of the most common research analyst job titles are:

 The responsibilities of a research analyst vary widely based on the industry and specialization.
-As such, the career paths leading to the position of a research analyst can be diverse too.
-There's no single career advancement plan that ensures your success as an analyst.
+As such, the career paths leading to the position of a research analyst can be diverse too just like the field of data analytics.
+There’s no single career advancement plan that ensures your success as an analyst.
 However, there are four fundamental steps to follow for anyone who aspires to be a research analyst.

 A research analyst role requires advanced problem-solving, mathematical, technological, and analytical skills.
 The most reliable way to demonstrate these qualities to a potential employer is with a college degree.
 A bachelor’s degree is generally sufficient for low- to mid-level analyst jobs, but the U.S. Bureau of Labor Statistics (BLS) highly recommends an advanced degree for most senior analyst roles.
 Firms generally prefer to employ graduates with qualifications in data science, economics, mathematics, or computer science.
 Graduating with a degree from a well-known university makes it much easier to get noticed by organizations looking to hire.
 Focus on developing soft skills like communication, adaptability, and social intelligence in addition to the technical skills prioritized by most schools.